 How might criminal charges affect me in the future?

 Criminal charges may affect you in the future in a variety of ways, some of which may be unforeseen.
-If you are convicted of a felony, you may lose certain civil rights, such as the right to possess a firearm.
+If you are convicted of a felony, you will lose certain rights, such as the right to possess a firearm.
 If you are convicted (or adjudication is withheld) of certain misdemeanors, it may be used against you in the future to enhance similar charges – for instance, a second simple battery charge can be filed as a felony.
-Criminal traffic charges on your driving record may affect your auto insurance rates for years.
+Criminal traffic charges on your driving record may affect your auto insurance rates.
 When facing any criminal charge, it is important to understand (1) the potential punishment you are facing, and (2) how your future might be affected if the charge is on your record.

 What if I don’t want this case to be on my record?

 You may be able to expunge (erase) an arrest from your record.
 However, expunction is available only in specific, limited situations, and not all arrests can be expunged.
 You also may be able to have your record sealed.
 Sealing does not permanently erase a case from your record, but it makes access to information about the case more difficult to obtain.